Every year, it seems like customer expectations increase and tolerance levels decrease.

 Some agent assist tools provide a means for post-call analytics by gathering details from conversations that can be tagged for review.
 That can be helpful data to make adjustments or for coaching, but it’s not helpful to agents in the middle of a call.

 For example, post-call analytics may be able to tell you customer sentiment or mistakes, but only after the fact.
-Real-time guidance, on the other hand, allows managers to monitor conversations while they are ongoing and provide real-time alerts when things are going off course.
+Real-time guidance, on the other hand, allows call center managers to monitor conversations while they are ongoing and provide real-time alerts when things are going off course.
 This lets managers step in when necessary, without having to wait for an escalation, and provide real-time assistance or on-the-spot coaching when calls end.

 Agents know they aren’t alone on a call.
 Real-time guidance listens to conversations and provides agent-facing information to get calls back on track to prevent things from going in the wrong direction.